-You can expect some type of insect pest to attack plants in your garden.
-That's nature.
-But not every insect in the garden is the enemy.
-To control insects in your garden, you need to know what kind of insect you are dealing with, what plants it favors and what time of year to expect it.
+It's only natural that some types of insect pests will attack plants in your garden.
+But not every insect in a garden is an enemy.
+To control insects, you need to know what kind of insect you are dealing with, what plants it favors, and what time of year to expect it.
 The first line of defense against garden insect pests is identification.
-The following online sites provide photos of the most common garden insect pests.
+For help with this, there are several online sites that provide photos of the most common garden insect pests.

 Cooperative Extension Web Sites and Fact Sheets

 The fact sheets provided by Cooperative Extension Services deal with the latest research on controlling pests.
 In recent years, Cooperative Extension has put greater emphasis on cultural and natural remedies, and they provide gardeners with insights into avoiding future infestations of garden insect pests.

 - CSU/Denver County Cooperative Extension: Insects and Pests

 The insect section includes non-pests, such as honeybees.
 Some of the fact sheets have insects in their various stages of development and offer cultural, natural, and chemical control methods.
 There is also a nice section on identifying and treating plant disease.

 - Cornell Cooperative Extension: Entomology Insect Diagnostic Lab Fact Sheets

 If you'd like to dig deeper or see what the most current research says, this is your site.
 There's a lot of great information here, but it's not the place to go for a quick answer or a photo id.

 - Ohio State University Extension: Insects and Pests